-- Understand many multimedia systems. - Design and develop effective multimedia systems. - Be aware of current trends in multimedia applications and systems. - Evaluate the multimedia systems' features and effectiveness.
+- Understand many multimedia systems. - Design and develop effective multimedia systems. - Be aware of current trends in multimedia applications and systems.

+• Evaluate the multimedia systems' features and effectiveness.

-Steve Grosvenor, the Flash Anthology: Cool Effects and Practical ActionScriptBAuthor: 1st ed.
-2004.
+1- Steve Grosvenor, The Flash Anthology: Cool Effects and Practical ActionScriptBAuthor: 1st ed.
+2004

 - 1. Introduction to Multimedia: This chapter describes what multimedia is and how multimedia can be handled by web browsers. - 2.
-Sound Formats: This chapter describes the most common or popular sound formats.

-- 3. Video Formats: This chapter describes the most common or popular video formats. - 4.
+Sound Formats: This chapter describes the most common or popular sound formats. - 3.
+Video Formats: This chapter describes the most common or popular video formats. - 4.
 Browser Sounds: This chapter describes how to play sounds from a web page. - 5.
 Browser Videos: This chapter describes how to play videos from a web page. - 6.
 Windows Media Formats: This chapter describes the new Windows Media formats. - 7.
 Object Intro: This chapter describes the object element. - 8.
 Object QuickTime: This chapter describes how to play QuickTime movies with the object element. - 9.
 Object RealMedia: This chapter describes how to play Real Audio and Real Video with the object element. - 10.
 Tag Reference: The HTML multimedia tag reference. - 11.
 Player Reference: The Windows Media Player reference.

-Assessment: Two 1-hour midterm exams (15% each); Assignments (10%); Seminars (10%); 2-hours Final Exam (50%)
+Assessment: One 2-hours midterm exam (30%); Assignments (20%); Seminars (10%); 2-hours Final Exam (40%)